AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

   - Introduce changes incrementally -> Check-in minimum once a day
 - Use Meaningful Commit Messages
   - A message like "fix obsecure bug." makes debugging very hard.
-  - Include a link to the identifier in your project management tool for the feature or bug you’re working on.
+  - Include a link to the identifier in your project management tool for the feature or bug you're working on.
   - Specify a convention and follow it.
   - e.g. "Support specifying server's port number from the CLI using the --port option (see #1247)."
   - Multiparagraph commit message: the first paragraph is a summary and the following paragraphs add more detail.